desmosinc/policies/terms-of-service.md

 *Personal Information and Student Data Consents and Authority*.
 If you are School User, you represent and warrant that you have provided appropriate disclosures to your School and to parents regarding your sharing such Personal Information with Desmos.
-Both Parties agree to uphold their obligations under the Family Educational Rights and Privacy Act (“FERPA”), the Protection of Pupil Rights Amendment ("PPRA"), and the Children’s Online Privacy and Protection Act (“COPPA”) and applicable State laws.
+Both Parties agree to uphold their obligations under the Family Educational Rights and Privacy Act (“FERPA”), the Protection of Pupil Rights Amendment ("PPRA"), and the Children’s Online Privacy and Protection Act (“COPPA”) and applicable State laws relating to student data privacy.
 Desmos relies on each School to obtain and provide appropriate consent and disclosures, if necessary, for Desmos to collect any Student Data, including the collection of Student Data directly from students under 13, as permitted under COPPA.
 We recommend that you provide a copy of the Desmos [Student Data Privacy Statement](/studentdata) to Parents.
 You agree to comply with these Terms and all laws and regulations governing the protection of personal information, including children’s information, and the sharing of student education records.